 A personal outcomes approach means that organisations focus on what matters to people and their families.
 This may sound simple.
 Focusing on outcomes is consistent with person-centred planning and support, and reflects many of the values and principles embodied in professional training.
 But too often our system tends to focus on what is important to services, especially when it comes to measuring and reporting information. the Talking Points practical guide includes discussion of the system changes required

-A personal outcomes approach involves finding out what matters to people, writing that down and linking it up to project, service, organisational or national outcomes.
-If staff are under too much pressure to gather data for systems purposes this can lead to ‘filtering’ of the conversation and potentially missing the point.
+A personal outcomes approach involves finding out what matters to people, recording that and linking information up to project, service, organisational or national outcomes.
+Systems need data, but if staff are under too much pressure to gather data for systems purposes this can lead to ‘filtering’ of the conversation and potentially missing the point.
 Additionally, because systems have tended to focus on approaches which accentuate deficits rather than potential, refocusing on outcomes can be challenging in practice.
-Feedback consistently emphasises that shifting towards a focus on outcomes takes time.
+Feedback consistently emphasises that shifting towards a focus on personal outcomes takes time.